 If you are chosen to interview, we will send you an email message that describes the process for scheduling an interview and the date by which the interview must be completed.
 Interviews are conducted in-person at the MBA Office on either the NC State Main Campus or the MBA RTP facility.
-If an applicant is not available for an in-person interview, we will arrange a Skype or Google Hangout interview.
+If an applicant is not available for an in-person interview, we will arrange a virtual interview through Zoom.

 International students whose undergraduate transcripts are in a language other than English are required to provide an official English translation.

 Applicants with a 3 year bachelor’s degree are required to request a course by course evaluation, as well as a conversion to a GPA on a 4.0 scale.

 We accept international credential evaluations from members of NACES (National Association of Credential Evaluation Services), AICE (Association of International Credential Evaluators) or AACRAQ (American Association of Collegiate Registrars and Admissions Officers).
 Others may be acceptable as well, but please check with the Graduate School if a question as to the appropriateness of the evaluation arises.

 General information about being an international student at NC State University is available at Office of International Services.

 The Poole College of Career Management Center will diligently work with international students to help them meet their career goals.
 Post-MBA employment within the United States is sometimes challenging, so we encourage international MBA students to work early on and as closely as possible with the CMC to create a plan of action.

 Foreign nationals will not be granted F-1 and J-1 visa documentation (the I-20 and DS-2019 respectively) based on admission to a Distance Education (DE) or Online program.
 Additionally, it is a violation of status for an F-1 or J-1 student to change curriculum or major from a traditional course of study to a DE or Online program after arrival to NC State University.